antonio24073/aapanel/README.md

-# Aapanel Docker Compose
+# Aapanel

-This is a simple example of aapanel docker compose file to customize
+This is a aapanel docker compose file to customize

 ## Dependencies